 Lounging in the Hellulaug thermal pool doesn't cost anything.
 Travelade/Nina.

 I’ve heard many tourists complain about high prices in restaurants in Iceland.
-Don’t spend more money than you need to by tipping the staff.
-The etiquette for tipping in Iceland is simply “no tipping”.
+Don’t spend more money than you need to by tipping the staff (unless you're really happy about the service and feel the need to tip).
+However, the etiquette for tipping in Iceland is simply “no tipping”.

 Waiters in Iceland don't expect to be tipped.
 Travelade/Pexels.